Transfer Credit Policies

 - Developmental/remedial coursework or any coursework taken below a 100 level

-- Courses in which the student withdrew, failed, or earned an incomplete
+- Courses in which you withdrew, failed, or earned an incomplete

-- Courses in which students received a "D" grade.
+- Courses in which you received a "D" grade.

 SUNY Cortland will not initially grant credit for transfer coursework taken on a pass/fail or satisfactory/unsatisfactory basis.
 Grades of Pass (P) and Satisfactory (S) awarded at another institution may be accepted at the discretion of the associate dean of the school of the student's major at the initial point of matriculation.
 The associate dean has the opportunity to: